thestackcollective/curriculum-site/module0/prework/index.md

 Once you have completed all your prework items, please create a new Github Gist that includes the following:
 1. A header that says "Mod 0 Gist - [Your Name]"
 1. A subheader with your pronouns and cohort (ex: she/her 2407)
-1. An "About Me" section with an introduction about who you are and why you decided to come to Turing.
+1. An "About Me" section with an introduction about who you are and why you decided to come to TheStackCollective.
 1. A link to your slack thread post of your loom Intro Video.
 (You can find this link by hovering over your slack thread post, clicking the three dots, then selecting _Copy Link_)
 1. Be sure to save the file as a markdown file by using a `.md` file type.
 For example, you might name the file `kaylagordon_mod0gist.md`.
 1. Check that you save this as a secret gist, not a public one.